 - External ear infection (otitis externa)

 - Ear pain

 - Worsening of pre-existing tinnitus

 - Damage to the external auditory meatus (the tube that connects the outer and middle ear)

 What can I do?

 To reduce your chances of developing problems relating to earwax, we highly recommend that you avoid putting objects directly into your ears, such as cotton buds or hair pins.
 Even if you are using these to remove excess wax, you can easily damage your ear canal or eardrum, lodging wax further inside your ear.
 Instead, you can use eardrops or spray as recommended by our expert Audiologists.
 This will liquify and loosen stubborn wax, allowing it to work its way out naturally.

 If your problems persist, ask to see the nurse at your local GP surgery, where an examination or ear irrigation may be recommended.
 You can also contact you local Audiologist for any additional support to ensure that your hearing health is well cared for as well as viewing our range of hearing aids.

 To discover what earwax is made of or to check the signs of excessive wax, read our causes, symptoms and treatments pages.

-It's important to know how much ear wax is 'normal' for your ears, and be vigilant to any changes.
-Find out more about the signs and symptoms of ear wax or you can speak to one of our experts at your local Amplifon store.Read more
+As one of the body's many naturally-occurring protective substances, earwax is incredibly useful to our health and wellbeing.
+Find out more about what ear wax is or you can speak to one of our experts at your local Amplifon store.Read more